Back to Living Real Change

 2. Exercise 30 minutes a day, at least four to five days each week

-Women who are physically active are 25 percent less likely to develop breast cancer than women who do not exercise.
+Women who are physically active are 25% less likely to develop breast cancer than women who do not exercise.
 Research shows that regular exercise boosts immune function, helps contribute to a healthy weight, lowers levels of estrogen and insulin, and improves bone mass — all of which lower your risk of breast cancer.

 3. Eat a healthy, balanced diet